Encouragement and support are the key

 A highly motivated athlete with several years of running experience may be able to handle a lot of training, but this won't suit everybody.
 The highest-ranked athlete I have coached, Richard Nerurkar, who went on to be Britain's best runner at 10,000 metres and the marathon, was running 50 miles a week when he was 14 but he also stopped running in the summer when he was working for his exams.
 Tegia Loroupe, a world record-holder for the marathon, was jogging 10 kilometres to school every morning when she was 11 and another 10k in the evening - but this was normal in rural Kenya.

-My own daughters were running 20 miles a week at age 14, which meant roughly four miles a day, five days a week, with two of those days including some kind of speed work.
+My daughters were running 20 miles a week at age 14, which meant roughly four miles a day, five days a week, with two of those days including some speed work.
 This was enough to enable them to run under 4mins 40sces for the 1500 metres at 14 and get down to 4mins 25secs the following year.
 This is also the level of training I used for my school teams in this age group.
-The pattern was normally to build up endurance in the autumn, with some road relays and school matches as the target, and then to focus on cross-country, building up to the English Schools races in March before turning to track training in the summer.
+The pattern was usually to build up endurance in the autumn, with some road relays and school matches as the target, and then to focus on cross-country, building up to the English Schools races in March before turning to track training in the summer.

 Age 16 and over: Relating training to an ability